 Poland

-When it comes to Eastern European outsourcing, Poland is one of the top candidates.
-The country has a fast growing economy, which makes it an attractive software development destination for various organizations overseas.
-The country has an impressive tech talent pool of almost 500,000 ICT professionals.
+When it comes to IT outsourcing to Eastern Europe, Poland is one of the top candidates.
+The country has an impressive tech talent pool of over 525,000 ICT professionals.
 Nearly 40% of the tech experts work for IT outsourcing companies.
 The lion’s share of Polish IT specialists work for global shared services, business processes outsourcing, and other non-IT types of companies.
-The country has the largest working population in Central Europe, composed mostly of people under 34 years old.
+The country has the largest working population in Central Europe, mostly people under 34 years old.

-Additionally, around 12,000 IT graduates enter the Polish software development market annually.
-According to Statista, in the academic year 2021/2022 the number of people studying ICT subjects reached 67K.
+Additionally, over 13,000 IT graduates enter the Polish software development market annually.
+According to Statista, the number of people studying ICT subjects reached 68K in 2021/2022.

-Clutch lists over 1,130 vendors offering software outsourcing services.
-And while the lion’s share of them (over 90%) are smaller vendors with up to 250 employees, there are almost 100 of mid-size and large vendors.
-Among the top industries in the portfolios of Polish vendors are financial and business services, IT, e-commerce, and healthcare.
+Clutch lists over 1,352 vendors offering software outsourcing services.
+While the lion’s share (over 90%) are smaller vendors with up to 250 employees, over 120 are midsize and large.
+Among the top industries in the portfolios of Polish vendors are financial and business services, IT, ecommerce, and healthcare.

-Analysis of outsourcing vendors in Poland by size
+IT outsourcing vendors in Poland by size and by top ten industries

 The country’s IT services market reached $12.8B in 2022.
 Moreover, Poland was ranked 9th in the Tholons Top 100 Outsourcing Destinations ranking.
-The major centers of the country’s IT development are Krakow and Warsaw, both of which have repeatedly made it up in the Tholons Global Innovation City list.
+The country’s IT development centers are Krakow and Warsaw, which have repeatedly made the Tholons Global Innovation City list.

 Ukraine

-Ukraine is considered one of Europe’s leading destinations for global software development services.
+Ukraine is considered one of Europe’s leading global software development services destinations.
 The country’s software development sector is progressing steadily year by year.
-The country offers a wide array of benefits – from its vast IT talent pool and extensive expertise to cost effectiveness and strong technical education.
+The country offers many benefits–from its vast IT talent pool and extensive expertise to cost-effectiveness and solid technical education.

-Over 1,600 companies in Ukraine provide a myriad of IT-related services (more than 950 listed on Clutch).
-Over the years, these vendors developed strong expertise in different verticals ranging from fintech, IT, healthcare, e-commerce & retail, which helps the country maintain a competitive edge on the global IT market.
+Over 2,000 companies in Ukraine provide many IT-related services (almost 1,000 are listed on Clutch).
+Over the years, these vendors have developed substantial expertise in different business verticals, including fintech, IT, healthcare, ecommerce, and retail, which helps the country maintain a competitive edge in the global IT market.

-Analysis of outsourcing companies in Ukraine by size and domain expertise
+IT outsourcing vendors in Ukraine by size and by the top ten industries

-The country is home to more than 100 R&D subsidiaries of international companies from a variety of industries including software, gaming, telecoms, and e-commerce.
-Global companies like Microsoft, Samsung Electronics, Apple, Wargaming, Boeing, Skype, eBay, Siemens, IBM opened their R&D centers in Ukraine.
+The country is home to more than 100 R&D subsidiaries of international companies in various industries, including software, gaming, telecoms, and ecommerce.
+Global companies like Microsoft, Samsung Electronics, Apple, Wargaming, Boeing, Skype, eBay, Siemens, and IBM have opened their R&D centers in Ukraine.

 In addition, Ukraine is gaining weight in terms of IT industry recognition.
-The country has made it to the 42nd position in the Kearney Global Services Location list.
-The country has also ranked 4th in its category in the 2022 Global Innovation Index by WIPO.
-What’s more, 12 Ukrainian IT companies, including N-iX, were featured in the 2022 list Global Outsourcing 100 by the International Association of Outsourcing Professionals (IAOP) as the best outsourcing providers.
+The country has ranked 42nd in the Kearney Global Services Location list and 4th in its category in the 2022 Global Innovation Index by WIPO.
+Moreover, 15 Ukrainian IT companies, including N-iX, were featured in the 2024 list of Global Outsourcing 100 by the International Association of Outsourcing Professionals (IAOP) as the best outsourcing providers.
+With its growing reputation, Ukraine is becoming a preferred destination for IT outsourcing in Eastern Europe.

 Read more: Software development outsourcing to Ukraine: All you need to know

-How has russian invasion of Ukraine affected the development of the Ukrainian IT industry?
+How has the russian invasion of Ukraine affected the development of the Ukrainian IT industry?

-Moreover, thanks to post-pandemic improvements to business continuity plans and already adopted hybrid and WFH models, many companies were able to keep their delivery.
-For example, within the first month N-iX was able to stabilize and keep delivery rate above 95%.
+Moreover, many companies could maintain delivery rates due to post-pandemic improvements to business continuity plans and already adopted hybrid and WFH models.
+For example, within the first month, N-iX stabilized and maintained its delivery rate above 95%.

 Romania

-The IT industry in Romania employs around 192,000 ICT specialists.
-Romanian developers have an excellent reputation in the industry for their high IT service quality – the country is ranked 23rd by SkillValue and 12th in the TopCoder lists.
+The IT industry in Romania employs around 202,000 ICT specialists.
+Romanian developers have an excellent reputation in the industry for their high IT service quality—the country is ranked 23rd by SkillValue and 12th in the TopCoder lists.
 Experts in this location have strong knowledge of the English language.
-Romanian developers reached 17th position in the EF EPI English proficiency ranking.
+Romanian developers reached 15th position in the EF EPI English proficiency ranking.

-In 2022 the IT industry growth accelerated and reached $3.4B.
-Also, according to McKinsey, IT services accounts for 6% of Romanian GDP.
-As an outsourcing destination, Romania scored 32nd position in the Kearney Global Services Location Index.
+In 2022, the IT industry accelerated and reached $3.4B.
+According to McKinsey, IT services account for 6% of Romania's GDP.
+Romania scored 32nd in the Kearney Global Services Location Index as an outsourcing destination.

-This country is a home to 400 companies with diverse technical and domain expertise.
-Among some of the most common industries are IT, business and financial services, and healthcare.
+This country is home to 458 companies with diverse technical and domain expertise.
+The most common industries are IT, business and financial services, and healthcare.

-After Romania joined the EU in 2007, its IT business has prospered and attracted global companies like Hewlett-Packard, Huawei, Ericsson, and Gameloft.
-Moreover, the regional department of Microsoft in Romania runs two global business support centers in Bucharest and Timișoara and makes a significant contribution to the development of the country's tech industry.
+After Romania joined the EU in 2007, its IT business prospered and attracted global companies like Hewlett-Packard, Huawei, Ericsson, and Gameloft.
+Moreover, Microsoft's regional department in Romania runs two global business support centers in Bucharest and Timișoara, significantly contributing to developing the country's tech industry.

-The Romanian government actively supports IT industry development by exempting software developers from the 16% income tax and introducing a number of incentives for local IT companies.
+The Romanian government actively supports IT industry development by exempting software developers from the 16% income tax and introducing incentives for local IT companies.
+This favorable environment makes Romania a promising player in IT outsourcing in Eastern Europe.

 Czech Republic

-The Czech Republic is one of top European locations for outsourcing IT-related services with around 199,000 ICT professionals employed in the information and communication sector.
-Every year approximately 4,600 ICT graduates enter the market from Czech universities.
+The Czech Republic is one of the top European locations for outsourcing IT-related services.
+Over 221,000 ICT professionals are employed in the information and communication sector, and approximately 3,800 ICT graduates from Czech universities enter the market every year.

 The country is experiencing a 10% increase in IT outsourcing year over year.
-Czech IT industry growth is fueled by the strong inflow of high-value-added projects of the local IT companies and interest of global investors.
+Czech IT industry growth is fueled by the strong inflow of high-value-added projects from local IT companies and the interest of global investors.

-While Czechia is a popular outsourcing location in Eastern Europe, the overall number of vendors is smaller, compared to the previous three countries on our list.
-Out of 115+ vendors, 70% are small firms with under 50 employees.
-Also, there are very little to none tech giants that specialize in IT outsourcing.
-As for domain expertise, the top industries represented are IT, financial services, and e-commerce.
+While Czechia is a popular location for IT outsourcing to Eastern Europe, the overall number of vendors is smaller than the previous three countries on our list.
+Of 140 vendors, 70% are small firms with under 50 employees.
+As for domain expertise, the top industries represented are IT, financial services, and ecommerce.

-Such world-leading companies as Google, Microsoft, Oracle, CA, RedHat, Skype, NetSuite, Tieto, and IBM chose the country for both direct investment and outsourcing.
-Moreover, internationally recognized IT brands like Avast, AVG and Socialbakers have their roots in the Czech Republic.
+World-leading companies such as Google, Microsoft, Oracle, CA, RedHat, Skype, NetSuite, Tieto, and IBM chose the country for direct investment and outsourcing.
+Moreover, internationally recognized IT brands like Avast, AVG, and Socialbakers have their roots in the Czech Republic.

 Hungary

 The Hungarian software development industry is one of the most dynamic sectors.
-The country has a large share of outsourcing within the IT market in Eastern Europe with around 175,500 specialists employed in the ICT sector.
+The country has a large share of outsourcing within the IT market in Eastern Europe, with around 180,000 specialists employed in the ICT sector.
 Hungarian developers rank 4th in the SkillValue ranking.

-As for the selection of potential tech partners, Hungary is a home to a little over 125 companies, seven of which are midsize and large vendors.
+As for the selection of potential tech partners, Hungary is home to a little over 140 companies, seven of which are midsize and large vendors.
 Their primary specialization is IT, along with business and financial services.

 According to Statista, IT services sales reached $1.35B in 2022, with the market's largest segment being IT outsourcing.
 Budapest remains the driving force behind the country’s development and is ranked 31st in Tholons Services Globalization City Index in 2021.

-In addition, the country has attracted a number of multinational companies such as Siemens, Microsoft, Deloitte, Ericsson, Nokia, TATA, etc. to establish their R&D centers.
-Throughout the last two decades, the Hungarian government has launched a number of R&D tax incentives as well as provided fast access to technical knowledge by means of regular workshops, meetups, and conferences.
+Moreover, Budapest has emerged as a popular destination for IT outsourcing to Eastern Europe, attracting several multinational companies, such as Siemens, Microsoft, Deloitte, Ericsson, Nokia, TATA, etc., to establish their R&D centers.
+Throughout the last two decades, the Hungarian government has launched several R&D tax incentives and provided fast access to technical knowledge through regular workshops, meetups, and conferences.

 Related: Top destinations for software development: Hungary vs Ukraine